andrewgdunn/orolo/readme.md

 #### three.js
 [three.js](http://threejs.org/)
-a lightweight 3D library with a very low level of complexity
+is a lightweight 3D library with a very low level of complexity

 ### Mapping

 #### kartograph
 [kartograph](http://kartograph.org/)
-Kartograph is a simple and lightweight framework for building interactive map applications without Google Maps or any other mapping service.
+is a simple and lightweight framework for building interactive map applications without Google Maps or any other mapping service.
 It was created with the needs of designers and data journalists in mind.

 #### polymaps
 [polymaps](https://github.com/simplegeo/polymaps)
-A library for making dynamic, interactive maps with image- and vector-based tiles.
+is a library for making dynamic, interactive maps with image- and vector-based tiles.

 #### leaflet
 [leaflet](http://leafletjs.com/)
-A lightweight JavaScript library for making tile-based interactive maps for desktop and mobile browsers.
+is a lightweight JavaScript library for making tile-based interactive maps for desktop and mobile browsers.

 #### cesium
 [cesium](http://cesiumjs.org)
-Cesium is a JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.
+is a JavaScript library for creating 3D globes and 2D maps in a web browser without a plugin.

 #### unfolding
 [unfolding](http://unfoldingmaps.org/)
-Unfolding is a library to create interactive maps and geovisualizations in Processing and Java.
+is a library to create interactive maps and geovisualizations in Processing and Java.